janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

 for achieving complete extensibility is to allow plugins to also override Roda's core behaviour, the one Roda has without loading any plugins.

-Firstly, if this core behaviour is defined directly on core classes, it is not possible for a plugin to override it:
+The problem is that, if this core behaviour is defined directly on core classes, it is not possible for a plugin to override it:

 ```rb
 class Roda